jarekwach/Tasks-Manager/README.md

 # Tasks Manager

 TasksManager is an application used to manage tasks, it allows you to add new tasks and count the time of their completion.
-The application was built in React using class components..
+The application was built in React using class components.
 The tasks data is stored in a local database and retrieved using a local API (JSON Server).

 **Main features**: